Neestackich/Accord/README.md

 # Accord
 Music player for iOS

-Application that consists of two screens, gives an opportunity to upload and play sertain tracks
+Application that consists of two screens, gives an opportunity to upload and play certain tracks